 6. Sushi Jiro

 - Fresh produce as well as ingredients flown from Japan

 - Seasonal seafood menu

 Next up, we have Sushi Jiro on our list, a restaurant that has been around Singapore for almost 20 years.
-Home to one of the finest dining experiences in Singapore, Sushi Jiro also serves up authentic Japanese cuisine specializing in fresh produce.
-They are all handpicked and air-flown up to 4 times a week from Japan.
+Home to one of the finest Omakase experiences in Singapore, Sushi Jiro also serves up authentic Japanese cuisine specializing in fresh produce.
+They are also all handpicked and air-flown up to 4 times a week from Japan.

 |Address||Marina Bay 6 Raffles Boulevard, #04-600. |